 The event will address the retail industry’s transformation by technology disruption and will give answers on how to adjust evolving consumer buying behaviors.
 With speakers, panel sessions, and company showcases, the conference participants will get a deeper dive into the adoption of drones, robotics, intelligent machines, and AI in retail.
 The event will also cover supply chain transformation and omni-channel logistics in retail.

 This year, the conference will be hosting Fast Pitch Competition, where attendees can present their ideas on the platform.
 Retail technology experts, entrepreneurs, investors, and industry C-level executives are expected to be among the participants.

 Closest date and location: October 31, 2019, The Garage at Tech Square 848 Spring Street Northwest, Atlanta, GA.

 Pricing and access: Attendance is free and available after registration.
 Sponsorship is also available.
 For information, contact the conference team.

 Connected Fleets USA 2019

 For several years running, this event has welcomed attendees from the connected fleets industry.
 The conference will address all things fleet management: electrification, fleet security and insurance, connected drivers, autonomous fleets, and telematics data.
-It is expected that the 2019 conference will have over 200 industry representatives, including fleet managers, fleet insurers, automakers, technology providers, and hardware manufacturers in attendance.
+It is expected that the 2019 conference will have over 200 industry representatives, including fleet managers, fleet insurers, automakers, tech and technology consulting services providers, and hardware manufacturers in attendance.
 The event will host experts from Nationwide, Volvo, BP, FedEx, NAFA Fleet Management Association, Penske Truck Leasing, and Atlantic Logistics.